A large coral reef in the Tropical Diver gallery. Much of this coral, specially grown off the coast of Fiji, is alive.

 For example:

-Whale sharks eat a special, pre-made gel food, as well as tiny crustaceans called krill.
-Whale sharks are filter-feeding fish, and they learned to eat from scoops before traveling to the Aquarium.
+• Whale sharks eat a special, premade gel food and tiny crustaceans called krill.
+Whale sharks are filter-feeding fish, and they learned to eat from scoops before traveling to the aquarium.

-Sea otters eat food-grade fish and clams.
+• Sea otters eat food-grade fish and clams.
 The biologists who work with the otters inspect their food for scrapes and cuts where bacteria can grow.
-Click here to see a video of one of the otters breaking open a shell to find food.

-This gantry crane lets the Aquarium staff set up feeding stations for each species of fish in Ocean Voyager.
+This gantry crane lets the Aquarium staff set up feeding stations for each fish species in Ocean Voyager.

 Advertisement